exakat/php-dictionary/dictionary/zip.ini.rst

 The zip extension provides functions to handle the zip compression format: read, write and access arbitrary part of files.
 It also provides a compression format for the output of PHP.

-The functions, defined by this extension, are deprecated, and shall be removed in PHP 9.
+The functions, defined by this extension, are deprecated, and shall be removed in version 9.
 It is recommended to use the OOP API, and its ``ZipArchive`` class.

 .. code-block:: php